n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.figmatrigger.md

 ///

 /// warning | Supported Figma Plans
-Figma does not support webhooks on the free "Starter" plan.
+Figma doesn'tsupport webhooks on the free "Starter" plan.
 Your team would need to be on the "Professional" plan to use this node.
 ///

 ## Trigger Events